You’ll find only hints of Linn County’s stature as an excellent fishing destination from Interstate 5.

 ODFW offers larger daily limits here as well as the South Santiam and mainstem, although the steelhead fisheries here haven’t been as robust in recent years.

-Read more about the valley’s steelhead fisheries here.
+Read more about the best summer steelhead fishing in the Willamette Valley.

 The North Fork also has a fairly good spring Chinook fishery some years, though not always as productive as the South Santiam.